-The central aim of this project is to provide an in-depth understanding of the feelings, experiences and health care needs of transmasculine people (including trans men and non-binary individuals) who wish to, or become, pregnant.
+The central aim of this project is to provide an in-depth understanding of the feelings, experiences and health care needs of trans people (including trans men, transmasculine people and non-binary individuals) who wish to, or become, pregnant.

 Funded by the UK Economic and Social Research Council (ESRC), this 3 year project runs from April 2017- April 2020.
 Headed by Dr. Sally Hines as Principle Investigator (University of Leeds, UK), the project has an international team of researchers.
 Co-Investigators include Dr. Carla Pfeffer (University of South Carolina, US); Dr. Damien Riggs (Flinders University, Adelaide, Australia), Dr. Elisabetta Ruspini (University of Milano-Bicocca, Italy) and Dr. Francis Ray White (University of Westminster, UK); they are also supported by Dr. Ruth Pearce (University of Leeds, UK).

 The principle aims of the project are to:

 - Consider the extent to which transmasculine practices of pregnancy and birth constitute an emerging socio-demographic shift.

 - Explore the ways in which transmasculine practices of pregnancy and birth bring new meanings to gendered and embodied identities.

 - Analyse how transmasculine practices of pregnancy and birth speak to issues of gendered, sexual and intimate citizenship.

 - Evaluate transmasculine practices of pregnancy and birth in relation to ‘best practice’ standards of health care for trans people.

 - Examine transmasculine practices of pregnancy and birth within the context of ‘best practice’ standards in reproductive science and technology.